next-theme/theme-next-docs/source/docs/getting-started/index.md

 <!-- endtab -->

 <!-- tab Using <code>git</code> -->
-If you know about [Git](https://git-scm.com), you can clone the whole repository and update it in any time with `git pull` command instead of downloading archive manually.
+If you know about [Git](https://git-scm.com), you can clone the whole repository of NexT theme.

 Open your terminal, change to Hexo {% label info@site root directory %} and clone the latest master branch of NexT theme: